Pure, Professional, Performance.audio-technica

 Sennheiser has adapted the successful formula applied to their larger Momentum over-the-ear headphones to a smaller form factor without losing out on the trademark sound signature.
 The on-ear Momentums are compact, although they don’t fold up flat like their older sibling.
 The retro look is eye-catching and the use of high-quality materials completes the total package.

 The Sennheiser Momentum on-ear headphones are comfortable to wear after some breaking in.
 The headband might be a little tight to some, but with use will become comfortable.
 The microfiber cover on the ear cups makes prolonged listening much more enjoyable.
-It features a detachable cable design and ships wit two cables – one normal cable and one cable with a remote optimized for Apple devices.
+It features a detachable cable design and ships with two cables – one normal cable and one cable with a remote optimized for Apple devices.
 Sennheiser has also thrown in a good looking carrying case, in order to complete the suave look of the Momentum series.

 The larger Momentum headphones were an instant favorite among audiophiles when it released.
 The Momentum on-ears follow the same formula and dynamic sound signature.
 Highs and lows are crystal clear, sound rich and warm through the comfortable ear pads.
 Bass performance is exceptional, outperforming the formidable V-Moda M80 as well.
-Music listener who like rock, hip hop and electronic music will love the warm thump the Momentum’s give out.
+Music listener who likes rock, hip-hop and electronic music will love the warm thump the Momentum’s give out.
 The premium look and excellent sound make the Momentum on-ear headphones an excellent buy under Rs.
 10000.back to menu ↑

 Audio Technica ATH-M40x (Over-the-ear)

 If you’re wondering how Audio Technica delivers performance as good as the ATH-M50x at the price of the ATH-M40x, the answer lies in the streamlining of variety.
-Audio Technica has kept costs and in turn prices low by only offering on matter black color option on the M40x, as opposed to the three colors available for the M50x.The M40x design is simple and utilitarian, with a matte black metal finish and silver grey highlights.
+Audio Technica has kept costs and in turn prices low by only offering on matte black color option on the M40x, as opposed to the three colors available for the M50x.The M40x design is simple and utilitarian, with a matte black metal finish and silver grey highlights.

 One of the biggest differences between the ATH-M40x and the more expensive ATH-M50x is the driver size.
 The drivers here are 40 mm in size, just slightly smaller than the 45 mm drivers in the M50x.
 While this doesn’t sound like a huge difference, it does affect the sonic signature.
 The one area where the smaller driver size makes the biggest difference is definitely the bass, but that doesn’t mean that the bass is weak here, just that it isn’t as strong as the M50x.
 The midrange is the frequency range where a lot of the instruments and vocals take up space and the midrange is clear and accurate, with excellent low-mid depth.
 The ATH-M40x do a great job of delivering crisp highs with excellent detail.
 You’ll hear harshness if it is present in the mix, but this pair of headphones certainly won’t add any.